Bobobalink/Swerve-Simulator/README.md

 - The robot body is green if there is no wheel slippage, and red if any wheel is trying to drive in a direction or speed that is not the same as the direction and speed it should be going according to the motion of the robot body
 - Each swerve module will also be drawn as red or green according to the same logic
 - The bluish arrows are the velocities that each swerve wheel is driven to go.
-If it's swerving properly, these arrows will be under the yellow arrows
+If it's swerving properly, these arrows will perfectly match the yellow arrows, making them invisible.
 - The yellow arrows at each swerve module and the center of rotation of the robot body is the velocity each piece is actually going, relative to the floor.
 - Use the Robot Controller and Robot Layout dropdowns to choose different robot controllers and bodies to use.
   Selecting a new one will immediately change the simulation to using that setup.